Legal

 The processing comprises the following activities:

-Administrator-entered data:Company name, website URL, phone number, address, legal notices (disclaimer), social media links, uploaded files (e.g., company logos)
+Data entered by administrators:Company name, website URL, telephone number, address, legal disclaimers, social media links, and uploaded files (e.g. company logos).

-Activity logs:User ID, email address, name, action type, timestamp
+Activity logs:User ID, email address, name, type of action, timestamp.

 § 4 - Categories of Data Subjects